Moacir Barbosa

 Moacir Barbosa do Nascimento (27 March 1921 – 7 April 2000) was a Brazilian professional footballer who played as a goalkeeper.
 His career spanned 22 years.
 He was regarded as one of the world's best goalkeepers in the 1940s and 1950s, and was known for not wearing gloves, as would be typical.
 Barbosa is mainly associated with Brazil's defeat against underdogs Uruguay in the decisive match of the 1950 FIFA World Cup, an upset dubbed the Maracanazo.
+Barbosa is also known for his achievements at Vasco da Gama, especially the first South American Championship, and the club's domination in the Campeonato Carioca in 1940s and 1950s.

 Club career

 Success with Vasco da Gama

 At club level, Barbosa had his greatest successes with Rio de Janeiro side CR Vasco da Gama.
-He won several trophies at Vasco, including the Campeonato Sul-Americano de Campeões in 1948, the original precursor to the Copa Libertadores.
+He won several trophies at Vasco, including the 1948 South American Championship of Champions, the original precursor to the Copa Libertadores.

 International career

 1949 Copa América

 With the Brazilian national side, Barbosa won the 1949 Copa América.
 The 7–0 final victory over Paraguay remains to date the highest victory in a final of the competition.